kootenpv/just/README.rst

-just - This .rst is seen on pypi.
+Automatically just read and write files based on extension.